 - If there’s still a balance after the introductory period, you’ll owe interest on the new card.

-Unlike with credit card refinancing, debt consolidation doesn’t rely as heavily on your current credit score.
+Unlike credit card refinancing, debt consolidation won’t rely as heavily on your current credit score.
 In fact, some lenders offer loans to borrowers with bad or fair credit.
 Some of the best lenders for credit card debt consolidation for bad credit are SoFi, Best Egg, and Upgrade.
 Check out our other recommendations here.

 To get started with credit card debt consolidation, first figure out To get started with credit card debt consolidation, first figure out how much debt you need to combine (there’s a good calculator here), then figure out your ideal loan amount.
 Then, find a lender and apply for a debt consolidation loan for that amount.
 Once approved, you can consolidate the debt and start paying off the new loan as usual.

-- Debt consolidation loans usually have a fixed interest rate that’s lower than the interest rate on the debts before consolidation.
+- Debt consolidation loans usually have a fixed interest rate lower than the interest rate on the debts before consolidation.

 - It requires a single, fixed monthly payment and your loan payments will have a consistent due date.

-- Some lenders offer a little more flexibility or customization in their payment plans (i.e. payment due date).
+- Some lenders offer a little more flexibility or customization in their payment plans (i.e., payment due date).

 - It’s easier to manage one loan than it is to manage multiple debts with different minimums and due dates.

 - You can merge multiple debts rather than just one.

 - Debt consolidation can be used for different forms of debt, including credit cards, auto, medical, and personal loans.